anglus/programming-paradigms/PITCHME.md

 - Data is "encapsulated" and not modified directly.
 - Operations are performed on data through simplified interfaces.
 - Objects may be derived from other objects through inheritance or composition.
 ---
+### Perceived benefits

+- Modularity
+- Code reuse
+- Protection of data from modification
+- Abstracted interfaces (polymorphism)
+- Natural way of thinking about the world
+---
 ### Example